I would like to

 The crown lengthening process involves a surgical treatment to remove some of the bone around the root of the teeth.
-This increases the height of the tooth crown and repositions the gum level to show less gum.
+This increases the height of the tooth crown and re-positions the gum level to show less gum.
 The outcome of this option can be predicted with more certainty, especially the gum’s final position.
-However, treatment can take several months and also involves all the complications associated with any form of surgery, such as pain, bleeding, swelling etc.

-With mild cases, laser gum reshaping can be used to provide a very painless, bloodless, quick, and effective way of reducing the amount of gum tissue on display.
+With mild cases, gum reshaping (Gingivectomy) can be used to provide a very quick way of reducing the amount of gum tissue on display.
 This method only removes gum tissue and does not remove any underlying bone tissue.
 The advantage of this technique is its simplicity and being minimally invasive.
-The disadvantage is that the final outcome may not be as predictable as surgical bone removal.
-Furthermore, the gum may re-grow.
+The disadvantage of this procedure is that the gum may re-grow.
 However it has a good success rate and in combination with other treatments it can be very effective.

 In some more complex scenarios, a gummy smile is caused by a genetically determined skeletal deformity.
 In some cases, this can be treated with orthodontics.
 Mild to moderate issues can be rectified using Invisalign.
 More severe deformities are treated with orthognathic jaw surgery and orthodontics.

 Consultation for gingivectomy/gummy smile correction costs £80 with our gum specialist (Periodontist).
-We will always provide you with a full written treatment plan so that you are fully aware of the costs involved before we begin.
-Our fees are published on our website so that there are no hidden costs.
-We can also provide 0% Finance on most treatments allowing you to spread the cost over a period that suits you.
+During your consultation, we will always provide you with a full written treatment plan so that you are fully aware of the costs involved before we begin.
+Our fees are published on our website.
+We provide 0% Finance on most treatments allowing you to spread the cost over a period that suits you.

 Click here to apply online